speedcell4/parser/EXAMPLES.md

 # Examples

-This file provides intructions on how to train parsing models from scratch and evaluate them.
+This file provides instructions on how to train parsing models from scratch and evaluate them.
 Some information has been given in [`README`](README.md).
 Here we describe in detail the commands and other settings.